-According to the latest report by IMARC Group, titled “Cream Market in India: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, the cream market in India grew at a CAGR of 14.2% during 2011-2018.
+According to the latest report by IMARC Group, titled “Cream Market in India: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027”, the cream market in India reached a value of INR 6.12 Billion in 2021.
 Cream is a dairy product which accumulates at the surface of unhomogenised milk.
 There are various kinds of cream available for the consumers such as double, half-and-half, light, whipped, single, sour, long life (UHT), flavoured, pressure packed and crème fraiche.
 The cream accessible in the commercial market is sterilised at high temperature and packed aseptically so as to prevent spoilage and extend its shelf-life.
 Cream provides a consistency and smooth texture when added to food products, owing to which it finds application in the preparation of numerous beverages, desserts and dishes.
 Due to a huge bovine population, India is the largest producer of milk and, consequently, one of the leading manufacturers of cream worldwide.

 - The competitive landscape of the Indian cream market has also been examined with some of the key players being Mother Dairy, GCMMF and Parag Milk Foods.